-Afghan refugees recently resettled in Bristol have been given a safe space to play cricket at Gloucestershire’s Bristol County Ground.
-Around 20 Afghans, who are among 50 families to have recently fled from the war-torn country and been re-homed in Bristol, have attended weekly and dedicated community cricket sessions at The Shire’s home stadium since the end of October.
+In November 2021, Afghan refugees recently resettled in Bristol were given a safe space to play cricket at Gloucestershire’s Seat Unique Stadium.
+Around 20 Afghans, who are among 50 families to have recently fled from the war-torn country and been re-homed in Bristol, attended weekly and dedicated community cricket sessions at The Shire’s home stadium since the end of October.

-The sessions, which are being delivered by Gloucestershire Cricket Board (GCB) and will run until at least Christmas, not only gives the participants a chance to play the game they love, but also provides the Afghans with an opportunity to integrate into society and socialise among like-minded people.
+The sessions, which were delivered by Gloucestershire Cricket Board (GCB) and ran until Christmas, not only gave the participants a chance to play the game they love, but also provide the Afghans with an opportunity to integrate into society and socialise among like-minded people.
 The refugees have made Bristol their home having been welcomed into the UK under Bristol City Council’s Resettlement Programme and together, Gloucestershire Cricket and the GCB are aiming to help the families feel like a valued part of community life in the city.

 Bristol-based charity, Bridges for Communities, who work with Bristol City Council on the refugee programme, partnered with the Club and the GCB to ensure the displaced Afghans are given the best possible chance to settle in their new surroundings.
 Cricket is the most popular sport in Afghanistan and while the opportunity to play once-a-week at Gloucestershire Cricket gives the Afghans a fun activity to look forward to and enjoy, it also provides the families with structure and stability in what can be an uncertain and scary time for them.